 We expanded this approach to train models containing ε terms of up to n-way complexity using a “stepwise search” approach.
 First, we use the marginal association procedure above to initialize the model at n=1.
 Then, n is incremented by 1, and all possible n-way interactions between the genes contained in the existing (i.e. n-1) model are added as additional εj features.
 Each term in this proposed “n-way” model is tested for significance using Type III Sums of Squares ANOVA, those with p > 0.05 are discarded, and the model is updated.
 This “stepwise addition” procedure is repeated until either n reaches 5, or the number of genes in the n-1 model is less than n (i.e. there are no more possible interaction terms).
 After the stepwise addition procedure is finished, the remaining terms are more rigorously tested for statistical significance by performing stepwise feature elimination (as in the marginal association procedure) until all included terms have a significance level of p≤0.05/k, where k is the number of all possible 1-5 gene combinations amongst the marginally associated genes.

-Defining a Non-Linear System Model
+Defining a non-linear system model

 We will define an ‘efflux and compensatory activation’ schematic of ABC transporter function which we will later fit as a neural network.
 First, we normalize resistance data in each drug by dividing with the maximum observed resistance in that drug: